adam-lafontaine/SimpleImage/README.md

 ### View

 * Provides access to an image's memory
-* Does not own the memory
-* Its memory can be that of an "Image" or part of a "MemoryBuffer"
-* Memory is guaranteed to be contiguous

-### Sub View

-* Provides access to all or part of an image
 * Represents an entire image or a rectangular sub-section
 * Does not own the memory
 * Its memory can be that of an "Image" or part of a "MemoryBuffer"